 Salt for Wine Stains

 Salt can be poured into the spill to keep the wine from setting until you figure out which method of clean up you would like to go with.

 Wine Away Stain Remover

-Wine Away has been tested and recommended by the Good Housekeeping Institute and is even endorsed by Gourmet magazine.
+Wine Away has been tested and recommended by the Good Housekeeping Institute and was even endorsed by Gourmet magazine.
 It is truly a wine world wonder that every red wine lover should have stowed in their cleaning cabinet.

 There are several solid methods for removing red wine stains that have worked well in a pinch, see which one works well for you.
 Just remember, whatever you do, don't let the spill sit for long before taking action, the longer it sits, the more difficult it will be to lift the stain from your carpet or clothing.